ctjacobs/pyqso/docs/source/preferences.rst

 database and perform callsign lookups.
 Note that these details are currently stored in plain text (unencrypted) format.

 If the ``Ignore callsign prefixes and/or suffixes`` box is checked, then PyQSO will perform the callsign lookup whilst ignoring all prefixes (i.e. anything before a preceding "/" in the callsign) and the suffixes "P", "M", "A", "PM", "MM", "AM", and "QRP".
 For example, if the callsign to be looked up is EA3/MYCALL/P, only MYCALL will be looked up.
+If you get 'Callsign not found' errors, try enabling this option.

 Hamlib support
 --------------